9akashnp8/olx-web-scraper/README.md

 Status: Base code set up, GUI with input to be made

-Update 14.11.2021
+Updates
- - Added base code to scraper.py
+ - 14.11.2021: Added base code to scraper.py

 ToDo
 - Fix description not fetching bug